ArieShapiro/DuDigitalSolutions/README.md

 Clone this repository, install all the node modules and then start the react server:

-Run `yarn dev` for a dev server.
+Run `yarn dev` to start the dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Running tests